Gaius-Augustus/GALBA/README.md

 Running GALBA
 ===============

 In the following, we describe the GALBA calls for Miniprot and GenomeThreader.
 In general, we recommend that you run GALBA on genomic sequences that have been softmasked for Repeats.
-If your genome has been softmasked, include the `--softmasking` flag in your GALBA call!

 ### GALBA with Miniprot